Nicolás Martínez (footballer, born 1987): Panetolikos

-On January 17, 2014, he signed a contract with Panetolikos and will play at Greek Super League till the summer of 2015.
+On 17 January 2014, he signed a contract with Panetolikos and played for a season in Super League Greece.
 In September 2014, Martinez expands his contract with the club till the summer of 2016.

-The 27-year-old Argentine playmaker has been in excellent form since the start of the 2014/15 season and AEK are chasing his signature.
-AEK will consider making a bid after the end of the season and the possibility of completing this transfer is highly likely as the two clubs share an amicable relationship.
+The 27-year-old Argentine playmaker has been in excellent form since the start of the 2014–15 season and AEK Athens were interest in his signing.
+AEK considered making a bid after the end of the season and the possibility of completing this transfer is highly likely as the two clubs share an amicable relationship.
 Branco Milovanovic, AEK's technical director, is in contact with Martinez's agent and it is likely that an offer to land Panetolikos attacking midfielder is on the cards.
-On the other hand, the Argentinian midfielder is linked with the Greek champion Olympiakos.
-According to Goal newspaper Panetolikos have accepted a bid in the region of €600,000, as Olympiakos manager Vitor Pereira is a big admirer of Martinez.
+On the other hand, the Argentinian midfielder is linked with the Greek champion Olympiacos.
+According to Goal newspaper Panetolikos have accepted a bid in the region of €600,000, as the manager of the club, Vitor Pereira was an admirer of Martinez.

 Olympiacos

-On 2 July 2015, Martinez signed a 4 years' contract with Greek champions Olympiakos for over €600,000.
+On 2 July 2015, Martinez signed a 4 years' contract with Greek champions Olympiacos for over €600,000.

 Loan to Anorthosis

-A month after he signed a year contract for Cypriot First Division club Anorthosis Famagusta on loan from Olympiakos.
+A month after he signed a year contract for Cypriot First Division club Anorthosis Famagusta on loan from Olympiacos.
 Negotiations between the two clubs had finalized with media reports suggesting that the player will spend the season on loan at the club and that Anorthosis Famagusta FC will foot €200,000 of his €350,000 per year salary.
 According to club sources, a player of Martinez's quality was what was missing last season when Anorthosis Famagusta just about missed out on Europe after finish fifth at the end of the 2014–15 season.
 He finished the year as the udisputable leader of the club, but they still finish fifth.

 Loan to Western Sydney Wanderers

-On 31 August 2016, in the last day of the summer transfer window, Western Sydney Wanderers have reportedly come to terms with 28-year-old Argentinian attacking midfielder and signed him on a long season loan from Greek Super League club Olympiakos.
-As part of the loan deal with Western Sydney sources say that out of his current wages of $563,000 a season, the Wanderers have agreed to pay about $266,000 while Olympiakos will foot the remainder.
-Tony Popovic the coach of the club has placed his faith after signing on loan from Olympiakos.
+On 31 August 2016, in the last day of the summer transfer window, Western Sydney Wanderers have reportedly come to terms with 28-year-old Argentinian attacking midfielder and signed him on a long season loan from Super League club Olympiacos.
+As part of the loan deal with Western Sydney sources say that out of his current wages of $563,000 a season, the Wanderers have agreed to pay about $266,000 while Olympiacos will foot the remainder.
+Tony Popovic the coach of the club has placed his faith after signing on loan from Olympiacos.
 “When I came here the other players had been training for two months – I had quickly to get used to the players and the intensity.
 Here they work very hard, it’s not like in South America where sometimes if you are not fit you can still play football.
 Here it is very physical” Martinez said after his first training with the new club.
 On 6 November 2016, he scored the fastest goal in Wanderers Hyundai A-League history to put the visitors in front inside the first minute, in a 2–2 away draw against Perth Glory.